-- 1. The complainant has requested information about investments Thurrock Council ('the Council') has made in the renewable energy sector.
-The Council disclosed some information, but it refused to disclose the remainder, citing sections 36(2)(c) (Prejudice to effective conduct of public affairs), 41 (Information provided in confidence) and 43(2) (Commercial interests) of FOIA. - 2.
-The Commissioner's decision is that sections 41 and 43(2) of FOIA are not engaged.
-Section 36(2)(c) is engaged, but the public interest favours disclosure.
+- 1. The complainant has requested information about borrowing that Thurrock Council ('the Council') has undertaken to finance its investments in the renewable energy sector.
+The Council disclosed some information, but it refused to disclose the remainder, citing sections 36(2)(c) (Prejudice to effective conduct of public affairs) and 43(2) (Commercial interests) of FOIA. - 2.
+The Commissioner's decision is that Thurrock Council is entitled to rely on section 36(2)(c) of FOIA to withhold information on the interest rates it was charged by lenders.
+However, for the remaining information, he finds that while section 36(2)(c) is engaged, the public interest favours disclosure.
+He finds that section 43(2) of FOIA is not engaged.
 The Council breached sections 1 and 10 of FOIA by failing to respond to the request within the 20 working day time for compliance. - 3.
-The Commissioner requires the Council to take the following steps to ensure compliance with the legislation. - Disclose the information requested at parts (2A) (2G) of the request. - 4.
+The Commissioner requires the Council to take the following steps to ensure compliance with the legislation. - Disclose the information requested at parts (2), (2.1), (2.2), (2.4) (2.5) and (3) of this request. - 4.
 The Council must take these steps within 35 calendar days of the date of this decision notice.
 Failure to comply may result in the Commissioner making written certification of this fact to the High Court pursuant to section 54 of FOIA and may be dealt with as a contempt of court.